 Three Data Privacy Best Practices For SMBs

 - Have a “privacy officer” on speed dial.
-Privacy officers are usually attorneys; they’re the people businesses can call in the wake of a data breach to determine their legal responsibilities based on the nature of the data attack or hack.
-Your privacy officer, depending on the information you provide, will let you know what you need to do to satisfy local, state, federal and international data breach regulations.
+Privacy officers are usually attorneys; they’re the people businesses can call in the wake of a data breach to determine their legal responsibilities based on the nature of the data attack.
+Your privacy officer, depending on the information you provide, will let you know what you need to do to satisfy local, state, federal, and international data breach regulations.
 On occasion, contingent on the circumstances, you may not have to report the incident.

 Consult A Data Breach Lawyer